+How does Anthem waive cost shares for telehealth behavioral health services?
 From March 17 through Sept.
-30, 2020, Anthem is waiving member cost share for telehealth visits, including visits for mental health or substance use disorders, for members of our employer-sponsored, individual, Group Retiree Solutions, and members of our employer-sponsored, individual, Group Retiree Solutions, and where permissible, Medicaid plans.
+30, 2020, Anthem is waiving member cost share for telehealth visits, including visits for mental health or substance use disorders, for members of our employer-sponsored, individual, Group Retiree Solutions, and where permissible, Medicaid plans.
 Cost share waivers may vary for members who have self-insured plans, which have the ability to opt-in to member cost share waivers.